200 South Hamilton Road

 Councilmember Padova expressed enthusiasm for the upcoming joint

 constituent hour and “Stuffy Swap” event with Council President Bowers.
+The

-The event would take place on Sunday, April 13, 2025, from 1:30 p.m. to
+event would take place on Sunday, April 13, 2025, from 1:30 p.m. to 2:30 p.m.

-ones and to refresh Easter baskets with items children might not miss.
+refresh Easter baskets with items children might not miss.

 Councilmember Renner congratulated Sergeant Michael Shippitka and